Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/isUserExist_en.md

 ##DESCRIPTION##

-Determine if a user exist
+Determine if a user exists

 ##PARAMETERS##